 But it would be difficult for you to reach out to them if something happens to your remote work setup.
-In such situations, it becomes difficult for the It supports staff to determine the issue with your laptop.
+In such situations, it becomes difficult for the It support staff to determine the issue with your laptop.

 An excellent way to eliminate this problem is by considering this as a possibility before it happens.
 If your computer or internet connection fails, what will you do first?
 It’s best to have multiple devices handy or add a tablet that you can work on in a pinch.